Module 1 of 21 · Foundations

 The Session and Presentation layers do not exist in modern networking.

 The functions exist under different names.
-HTTP persistent connections and WebSocket handle session management.
-TLS handles encryption and formatting (presentation).
-JSON, XML, and Protocol Buffers are presentation-layer data formats.
-The dedicated layers are gone, but the work they described still happens.
+HTTP persistent connections and WebSocket handle long-lived conversations.
+TLS protects and transforms application data.
+JSON, XML, and Protocol Buffers define data representation.
+TCP/IP does not expose dedicated Session and Presentation layers, but the work they described still happens.

 1.4 When layers fail each other